pitsomashilo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The program 5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a newline

 The program 6-print_numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line

+The program 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line, using putchar.